MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/groups-and-distribution-lists/o365-group-tasks.md

 ---
-title: Common tasks to manage O365 groups
+title: Common tasks to manage Microsoft 365 groups
-description: Describes common tasks about how to manage O365 groups.
+description: Describes common tasks about how to manage Microsoft 365 groups.
 For example, groups and teams, group delegation, group email management, and some other tasks.
 author: MaryQiu1987
 ms.author: v-maqiu
 manager: dcscontentpm